rohanrk/Machine-Learning-4641/unsupervised-learning/README.txt

 *Note: You must install the student packages package in Weka in order to use its Independent Components filter https://github.com/cgearhart/students-filters*

+In order to analyze the kurtoses, icaAnalysis.py is used.
+Run it with

+Python3 icaAnalysis.py <Path-to-arff-file-after-ICA-applied>

 Randomized Projections

 Weka -> Preprocessing -> filters -> unsupervised -> attributes -> RandomizedProjection